Loinirnic/SpinnerDisk_Design/README.md

 #### Details to notice in the schematic:

-- The pins from the motor driver terminals have labels on them indicating which specific pins on the actual driver to hook up to.
+- The pins from the motor driver terminals have been labelled so to follow when wiring up to the pins on the driver board
 - There are 6 pins on the motor driver terminal where two are connected to the same pin on the converter
-- The positions of the polarised capacitor by the power terminal
+- The position of the polarised capacitor relative power terminal

-### Arduino Nano
+## Footprints used for each component

-To attach the arduino nano to the pcb we will need two 15 pin terminals.
-The Female pin terminals will be soldered onto the pcb whereas the male pins will be soldered onto the arduino where they can be attached together easily. **Make sure when designing pcb to position the footprint in an area where the usb port has clear access**.
+For all of the components apart from the level converters, the footprints are available on the library.
+The footprint I made for the converter can be found in the attachments.

 ### Level converters: